salesforce/lwc-rfcs/text/0000-dynamic-attributes.md

 </template>
 ```

-The new `lwc:spread` directive passes `childProps` as properties/attributes/event listeners to `x-child`.
+The new `lwc:spread` directive passes `childProps` as properties to `x-child`.

 ## Motivation

-In LWC, there is no way to pass props/attributes to a child component when the component author
+In LWC, there is no way to pass props to a child component when the component author
-doesn't know in advance all the props/attributes that are needed.
+doesn't know in advance all the props that are needed.

 One such usecase is `lwc:dynamic` which allows component authors to lazily instantiate components.
 However,
 the props that we pass to the component can't be dynamic: we need to pass them in the template HTML itself.